13 Frequently Asked Family Law Questions About Situations of Intimate Partner Violence

 Can I separate or file for divorce even if my partner doesn’t want to?

-Whether or not you’re married, separation or divorce are always options, regardless of whether your partner agrees.
-If you’re married, you can file for divorce or legal separation (officially known as “separation from bed and board”).
-The law sets out various legal reasons for divorce, and intimate partner violence is one of these reasons.
+Whether or not you’re married, separation or divorce is always possible, regardless of whether your partner agrees to or not.
+If you’re married, you can chose between filing for divorce or legal separation (officially known as “separation from bed and board”).
+The law sets out various legal reasons for filing for divorce, and physical or mental cruelty is one of these reasons.

 Is family mediation recommended in situations of intimate partner violence?